Pylons/pyramid_debugtoolbar/docs/index.rst

 Exceptions
 ----------

-When an exception is raised, Pyramid presents a debugging page:
+When an exception is raised and the ``debugtoolbar.intercept_exc`` setting is ``true``, Pyramid presents a debugging page.

-.. image:: exc.png

 You can examine locals in each frame in the traceback and execute code in the context of each frame.
 Read the instructions on the exception handling page for more information.

+.. image:: exc.png

 Settings
 --------